Stabilizing the singularity swap quadrature for near-singular line integrals: Numerical experiments

+Errors are measured relative to a reference solution computed using the adaptive quadrature strategy, but with 18-point Gauss--Legendre panels, $H=1$, and $\epsilon=5\times 10^{-14}$.
+This choice ensures that the reference discretization is both different from and more finely resolved than the grids used for SSQ and TSSQ.

-for a given tolerance $\epsilon$.
-Additionally, upsampling to $32$-point panels, is used for all targets within the Bernstein ellipse of radius 3 (for full accuracy).
+Both SSQ and TSSQ use upsampling to $32$ Gauss--Legendre points for all targets whose complex root $t_0=a+ib$ lies within the Bernstein ellipse of radius 3 (ensuring full accuracy).
 Outside this region, standard Gauss--Legendre quadrature is used.
+In TSSQ, the translated monomial basis is activated when $|b|\leq 10^{-2}$.

 For each distance $d$, we evaluate the integral \eqref{eq:slender_layer_potential} at 1000 targets randomly placed to be exactly $d$ from the filament $\Gamma$, and report the minimum, maximum, and mean relative error achieved by standard SSQ and TSSQ.
-The modified monomial basis in TSSQ is activated when the cancellation estimate in Remark \ref{rem:cancellation_errest} is greater than $\epsilon$.
-Figure \ref{fig:long_filament_err_vs_dist_tol4} presents the results for $\epsilon=10^{-4}$, where the filament is discretized using 59 panels, and Figure \ref{fig:long_filament_err_vs_dist_tol6} for $\epsilon=10^{-6}$, where 91 panels are used.
-The modified basis in TSSQ is typically engaged whenever $d<10^{-3}$.
-For $\epsilon=10^{-4}$ it was activated at least once for all but the largest distance, and for $\epsilon=10^{-6}$ it was activated at least once for every distance tested.
+Figure \ref{fig:long_filament_err_vs_dist_tol4} presents the results for $\epsilon=10^{-4}$, where the filament is discretized using 59 panels (944 nodes), and Figure \ref{fig:long_filament_err_vs_dist_tol6} for $\epsilon=10^{-6}$, where 91 panels (1456 nodes) are used.

 Standard SSQ exhibits a growing relative error of order $\mathcal{O}(1/d^2)$ regardless of the tolerance, indicating a nonconvergent unbounded trend as $d\rightarrow0$, while TSSQ achieves errors near or below $\epsilon$, largely independent of $d$.
-In particular, for $\epsilon=10^{-6}$, the maximum TSSQ error is $10^{-7}$ over all distances $d>10^{-7}$, while standard SSQ is up to 8 digits worse than TSSQ over this distance range.
+In particular, for $\epsilon=10^{-6}$, the maximum TSSQ error is $10^{-7}$ over all distances $d>10^{-7}$, while standard SSQ is up to 9 digits worse than TSSQ over this distance range.

+To assess performance, we also measured the rate of computing target-specific quadrature weights via the adjoint method of Section~\ref{sss:stablized_adjoint}.
+Accumulating timings over both tests, the methods achieved approximately $4.3\times 10^4$ and $4.3\times 10^4$ weight sets per second for SSQ and TSSQ, respectively.
+The additional cost for TSSQ is therefore negligible in the panel case.